KIPAC/Physics89L/docs/syllabus.md

 - 80 minutes in class per week
 - About 1.5 hours on lab reports outside of class

 To receive credit, attendance and participation in each week's lab is expected.
 This includes arriving on time to class to participate in group work.
-Please speak to the instructor in advance if you have to miss a lab and we will schedule a session where you can make up the lab.

 For each lab, there will be a report assigned that you will work through in class and finish after class.
 Each student must submit a report.
 Each report will be graded out of 3.
 The rubric is: